Benbenami7/OS-Project/README.md

 responsive by reading pipes in non-blocking mode, waits for all children, and closes/unlinks all named semaphores during cleanup.

+## Milestone 7 (Scheduling)

+Replaces the random OS-level semaphore acquisition with a Parent-Managed Scheduling system.
+Instead of fighting over a single semaphore per node, **each child gets its own private POSIX named semaphore**.

+When a child reaches a busy node, it notifies the parent and goes to sleep on its private semaphore.
+The parent maintains a queue of waiting travelers for each node.
+When a node becomes free, the parent decides which child to wake up (using `sem_post` on that specific child's semaphore) based on the chosen algorithm provided via the command line (`fcfs` or `sjf`).

 ## IPC Choice

-Milestones 5 and 6 use one POSIX pipe per child.
+Milestones 5, 6, and 7 use one POSIX pipe per child.
 Pipes are simple, local to the parent-child relationship created by `fork`, and fit the one-way progress stream needed here.
 The parent closes every unused write end, marks read ends non-blocking with `fcntl(O_NONBLOCK)`, polls them during each GUI frame, and uses `waitpid` to prevent zombies.

-Milestone 6 IPC messages include:
+Milestone 6/7 IPC messages include:

 ```txt
 WAITING_FOR_NODE <node>